AhmedMaherElSaeidi/HuPMap-Segmentation-Flask/README.md

 This command will install all the necessary packages listed in the `requirements.txt` file.

-This command will install all the necessary packages listed in the `requirements.txt` file.

 ### Additional Setup

 To ensure the project runs smoothly, please follow these steps: